Welcome to the personal web site of Dr. Jeffrey C. Carrier, Professor Emeritus of Biology at Albion College.

 National Geographic On-Line joined Carrier and Pratt in the field for a week in June, 2002, and articles featuring their field study are featured on Geographic’s On-Line website (Geographic On-Line stories).
 This study is part of an on-going collaboration between Albion College, Florida International University, and the National Geographic Society’s Remote Imaging Lab, and was supported in part with funding from NOAA’s Sea Grant National Strategic Initiative Program, the W.W.
 Diehl Trustees’ Professorship, and Hewlett-Mellon Faculty Development funds from Albion College.

 When away from Albion College, Carrier enjoys diving and underwater photography and is an avid fly-tier and fly fisherman.
 He spends (not nearly enough) time fly fishing the trophy trout streams of northern Michigan and enjoying the solitude of his cabin in the north woods.
-He is often in the company of his wife, dive buddy, and first mate, Carol (shown holding a juvenile nurse shark in the photo above and photographing the tagging and placement of a Crittercam on a nurse shark ), his faithful chocolate labs, Britony and Norman (shown below) who both passed away in 2011, and his sometimes faithful Harley-Davidson.
+He is often in the company of his wife, dive buddy, and first mate, Carol (shown holding a juvenile nurse shark in the photo above and photographing the tagging and placement of a Crittercam on a nurse shark ), his faithful chocolate labs, Britony and Norman (shown below) who both passed away in 2011, his current chocolate labs, Zoey and Harley, and his sometimes faithful Harley-Davidson.

 Dr. Carrier is a veteran, having served in the United States Coast Guard and Coast Guard Reserve from 1964-71.
 He continues to work with the U.S. Coast Guard Auxiliary in Alpena, Michigan (Flotilla 091-26-04) , serving as Coxswain of a 25′ Defender Class vessel (“Response Boat – Homeland Security”) used for Search and Rescue and Marine Assistance by the Coast Guard Auxiliary in Alpena.